 As June in Australia is winter, there are quite a few coats featured, but I included so many coats in my March post that it was getting a bit repetitive.
 I am including this image from an advertisement, though, as I adore the colour combination and the collar.

-Australian Women's Weekly, June 12 1948, p 16
+Detail from a Cadbury's Bourn-vita advertisement, Australian Women's Weekly, June 12 1948, p 16 |

 I'm also appreciating this image for the surrounding chorus of people with colds.
 Going outside at the moment is exactly like that, although I don't have her glowing aura of health to surround me.
 I just side-eye all the coughing people.